greydongilmore/trajectoryGuide-site/docs/widgets/05_registration.md

 ## Patient Space Registration

-All registrations with patient scans will be rigid registrations.
+&emsp;&emsp;All registrations with patient scans will be rigid registrations.
 With some of the more advanced algorithms you can override this and run non-linear registration but it is strongly discouraged.
 See the below [**Algorithms**](05_registration.html#algorithm) to learn more about each algorithm and the respective settings.

 <center>
     <figure>